Our Ceremonies

 The Summerhouse

 Bespoke wooden summerhouse designed especially for outdoor wedding ceremonies at the end of an avenue of heritage apple and cherry trees.
-The summerhouse enjoys sweeping views out over and valley to the river below.
-Capacity: 150 guests sat outdoors on chairs the lawn.
+The summerhouse enjoys sweeping views out over our valley to the river below.
+Capacity: 150 guests sat outdoors on chairs on the lawn.

 Option Two: